-Prevent some unnecessary waste and optimize your spendings while traveling, by creating a travel budget beforehand.
-And the top advisable thing is setting a daily limit.
+Prevent some unnecessary waste and optimize your spending while traveling, by creating a student travel budget beforehand.
+And the top recommendation is setting a daily limit.

 Explore the living conditions and prices of the places you are heading to and set the daily budget you will stick to.
 If you book accommodation and tours in advance, you will only spend on food and souvenirs daily.

 It is also good to have some extra money for emergencies and unplanned needs.
 But it doesn’t mean that you have to waste them.

 Eating in restaurants and popular cafes will lead you directly into poverty.
 Student travel is about being thrifty.
 In case you cannot cook yourself, which is the most affordable way, you’d better look for some other budget variants.